 Capacity changes and operational status reporting

-NHSE&I will be using the Directory of Services (DoS) to monitor capacity changes within primary care.
+NHSE&I will be using the DoS to monitor capacity changes within primary care.
 Contractors are therefore requested to continue to update their capacity status on their DoS profile.
 Please also remember to inform your local NHSE&I team of unavoidable closures and update the NHS website for patients and the public.

 For pharmacies faced with no alternative other than to close, i.e. recording a RED status, the template supports recording of actions taken in line with the requirements of Annex 14 of the NHSE&I pharmacy manual, and details of the closure itself.
 All information recorded and saved for a RED status will prepopulate a form that can be printed when data is saved.
 The form can be sent to the regional NHSE&I office to inform them of the closure.